Say goodbye to blackheads, pimples, and pitting with Monderma’s acne removal night cream. Get visible results after 1 week.

 ---|---|

-Dead Skin Cells | Dead skin cells are pushed up through the skin’s surface to make space for new cells, but sometimes they get trapped in hair follicles |
+Dead Skin Cells | Dead skin cells rise to the skin’s surface to make space for new cells, but sometimes get trapped in hair follicles |

-Bacteria | Bacteria are naturally present on the skin and play a key role in its barrier function.
-However, a high amount can infiltrate pores and block hair follicles |
+Bacteria | Bacteria are naturally present on the skin and support its barrier function, however an overgrowth infiltrates pores and blocks hair follicles |

 Contributor | Description |